Staphylococcus/brain-from-brane/experiments/hypothesis_tests/h5_analysis_and_next_steps.md

 *   **Hardware Performance Counters (`Avg Perf Counters`):**
     *   **Work-related counters** (`cpu_core/cycles/`, `cpu_core/instructions/`, `cpu_core/branch-instructions/`): These increased proportionally with the defect count, aligning with the increased workload.
-    *   **Cache and TLB Misses** (`cpu_core/cache-misses/`, `cpu_core/LLC-load-misses/`, `cpu_core/dTLB-load-misses/`, `cpu_core/iTLB-load-misses/`): These generally trended upwards as the number of defects increased.
+    *   **Cache and TLB Misses** (`cpu_core/cache-misses/`, `cpu_core/LLC-load-misses/`, `cpu_core/mem_load_retired.l1_miss/`, `cpu_core/dTLB-load-misses/`, `cpu_core/iTLB-load-misses/`): These generally trended upwards as the number of defects increased.
 This is plausible, as more defects could lead to less predictable memory access patterns and reduced data locality.
+The `cpu_core/mem_load_retired.l1_miss/` counter, for instance, increased by approximately 1 million misses for each added line defect, a trend consistent with increasing workload on the L1 data cache.
     *   **Branch Misses** (`cpu_core/branch-misses/`): Also showed a general increase with defect count, suggesting that processing defective cells might involve more complex conditional logic that is harder for the branch predictor to handle.
-    *   **Anomaly in `cpu_core/mem_load_retired.l1_miss/` for 5 Defects:** A notable observation is that the average `cpu_core/mem_load_retired.l1_miss/` for 5 defects (655,091.50) is an order of magnitude *lower* than for defect counts 0 through 4 (which were all in the millions, e.g., ~1.7M for 0 defects, ~5.5M for 4 defects).
-This sharp drop is unexpected and warrants further investigation by examining the raw data for individual instances under the 5-defect configuration.

 ### 4.3.
 Conclusion for H5 (Isolated Core Experiment)